The role of local women in politics is highlighted in the Stroud Mansion’s current special exhibit

 and Walters Research Library

-NOTE: Entry to the Stroud Mansion is wheelchair accessible through a ramp at the Ninth Street entrance.
+NOTE: Only the first floor of the Stroud Mansion and Library is handicap accessible, through a ramp at the Ninth Street entrance.
 The Walters Research Library, Gift Shop, Stroud Room, Victorian parlor and changing exhibit space are located on the first floor.